Skip to main content

 # Approve the job via CLI

-You can also approve/deny from the Cordum dashboard at http://localhost:8080 under Approvals.
+You can also approve/reject from the Cordum dashboard at http://localhost:8082 under Approvals.

 Step 7: View the Audit Trail